Career Opportunities in New York State Law Enforcement

 Public Officers Status: Park Police Officer Trainees and Park Police Officer Trainees (Spanish Language) are public officers under state law.
 At appointment, you must be a resident of New York State and at least 20 years old.
 You cannot have passed your 35th birthday on the date of the written test.
 However, time spent on military duty or on terminal leave, not exceeding a total of seven years, shall be subtracted from your age if you have passed your 35th birthday.

-Probation: If you are appointed, but your conduct or performance during the traineeship is found to be unsatisfactory, the Department of Environmental Conservation may terminate your employment at any time.
+Probation: If you are appointed, but your conduct or performance during the traineeship is found to be unsatisfactory, the Office of Parks, Recreation and Historic Preservation may terminate your employment at any time.

 To Apply

-If you are interested in an examination for this position, visit the Careers Opportunites in New York State Law Enforcement page for further information on how to apply.
+If you are interested in an examination for this position, visit the Careers Opportunities in New York State Law Enforcement page for further information on how to apply.